List of Philadelphia Union managers

 The Philadelphia Union is a soccer team based in Chester, Pennsylvania, that competes in Major League Soccer (MLS), the first-division league in the United States.
 The club began play in 2009 as an expansion team.
 The Union have had three permanent managers.
-Their current manager is Bradley Carnell.
+Their current manager is interim Ryan Richter, who took over after Bradley Carnell was fired.

 Curtin is the longest-serving manager of the Union, having been in charge for 358 league and playoff matches between June 2014 and November 2024.
 During his tenure, the club won its first Supporters' Shield in 2020.
 It also finished as runners up in the 2014, 2015, and 2018 U.S. Open Cup, as well as the 2022 MLS Cup.

 Managerial history

 Turbulence under early managers (2009-2014)

 Peter Nowak was the first coach of the Union from 2009 to 2012.